-Inarguably the greatest of Canadian inventions – no, we’re not talking about basketball or ketchup chips – this is the grandest of combinations: poutine.
+Inarguably the greatest of Canadian inventions – no, we’re not talking about basketball or ketchup chips – it’s the grandest of combinations: poutine.

-Part french fries, part cheese (“squeaky cheese” if you’re proper), and part gravy, poutine is a staple of fair and can be found at eateries all over the world.
+Part french fries, part cheese curds (“squeaky cheese” if you’re proper), and part gravy, poutine is a staple and can be found at eateries all over the world.

 Either way, it’s a veritable smorgasbord for us poutine lovers.